ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 3. A (repeated) 3-fold CV

 <details><summary><b>Answer</b></summary>

+The correct answer is: 3-fold CV.
+A k-fold cross-validation is a special case of cross-validation where we iterate over a dataset set k times.
+In each round, we split the dataset into k parts: one part is used for validation, and the remaining $k − 1 $parts are merged into a training subset for model evaluation.

+Stratification is used to balance the classes in the training and validation splits in cases where the corpus is imbalanced.

 </details>

 ---

 8. 1. **True or false**: The leave-one-out cross-validation (LOOCV) approach is a sub-case of k-fold cross-validation wherein K equals N , the sample size.
-    1. **True or false**: It is always possible to find an optimal value n, K = n in K-fold cross-validation.
+    1. **True or false**: It is always possible to find an optimal value $n$, $K = n$ in K-fold cross-validation.

 <details><summary><b>Answer</b></summary>

+1. **True**: leave-one-out cross-validation (LOOCV) is a special case of k-fold cross validation where $k$ ise set equal to $n$

+2. **False**: There is no way of a-priori finding an optimal value for K, and the relationship between the actual sample size and the resulting accuracy is unknown.

 </details>

 ---